Add This Site:

 Here they are (they also make nice house paint color ideas!):

-You'll find yellows with a lot of terracotta in them, as well as zingy, lime-infused tones, but the latter are more rare.
+You'll find yellows with a lot of terracotta in them, as well as zingy, lime-infused tones, but the latter are quite rare in the north.

-If your house is painted white or gray (or any other non-yellow color), skip the yellow altogether and just use two tones of green for your exterior window treatments!
+If your house is painted white or gray (or any other non-yellow color), skip the yellow altogether and just use two tones of green for your exterior window trim.

 Unlike candy colors, these pastel tints are grayed and mellow, as if bleached by decades of sunlight.